Qumulo/docs/qumulo-alerts-guide/getting-started-qumulo-alerts/qumulo-alerts-with-qumulo-core.md

 ---

 ## How Qumulo Alerts Works
 Qumulo Alerts is a Docker-based system that comprises multiple containers.
-The main container uses a series of _plugins_ to collect _hardware alarms_, _software alerts_, and other information from one or more Qumulo Core clusters.
+The main container uses a series of _plugins_ to collect _hardware alarms_ and _software alerts_ from Qumulo Core clusters.

 In Qumulo Alerts, _producers_ are Docker containers that take data from various sources, pass it through _the Exchange_, a processing queue, and finally give it to _consumers_, defined users or user groups.
 Aside from processing data, the Exchange facilitates the transfers between the producers and consumers.